Home » Posts tagged 'beijing' (Page 2)

 The road to modern wars

-President Trump pursues a policy combining military threat with economic warfare and his aim is to restore American hegemony especially in view of the rising contender: China.
-Beijing has been acquiring technological knowledge and started expanding beyond the borders, having easier access to Central Asia and the Pacific than Americans.
+The road to modern wars President Trump pursues a policy combining military threat with economic warfare and his aim is to restore American hegemony especially in view of the rising contender: China.
+Beijing has been acquiring technological knowledge and started expanding beyond the borders, having easier access to Central Asia and the Pacific than Americans. […]

 ‘Clash of civilizations’ or crisis of civilization?

+‘Clash of civilizations’ or crisis of civilization?
+Talk about a graphic display of soft power: Beijing this week hosted the Conference on Dialogue of Asian Civilizations.
 Organized under the direct supervision of President Xi Jinping it took place amid an “Asian Culture Carnival.”
-Sure, there were dubious, kitschy and syrupy overtones, but what really mattered was what Xi himself had to say to China and all of Asia.
+Sure, there were dubious, kitschy and syrupy overtones, but what really mattered was […]

 On Hostile Coexistence with China

-President Trump’s trade war with China has quickly metastasized into every other domain of Sino-American relations.
-Washington is now trying to dismantle China’s interdependence with the American economy, curb its role in global governance, counter its foreign investments, cripple its companies, block its technological advance, punish its many deviations from liberal ideology, contest its borders, map its defenses, and sustain the ability to penetrate those defenses at will.
+On Hostile Coexistence with China President Trump’s trade war with China has quickly metastasized into every other domain of Sino-American relations.
+Washington is now trying to dismantle China’s interdependence with the American economy, curb its role in global governance, counter its foreign investments, cripple its companies, block its technological advance, punish its many deviations from […]

 “China’s JPMorgan” Seeks Money From Its Employees To Avoid Collapse